yuxxeun/basement/data/blog/symphony.md

 <br>
 We find the truth, the perfect art

-Echoes of the heart — again and again they say
+Echoes of the heart — again, they say
 <br>
 Will always find a gentle way
 <br>